IBM-Cloud/ansible-collection-ibm/docs/ibm_service_key.rst

 Parameters
 ----------

+  tags (False, list, None)
+    None

+  name (True, str, None)
+    (Required for new resource) The name of the service key

   service_instance_guid (True, str, None)
     (Required for new resource) The guid of the service instance for which to create service key